Pavin Smith Player Props: Diamondbacks vs. Guardians

-The Arizona Diamondbacks, including Pavin Smith (.214 on-base percentage in past 10 games, 89 points below season-long percentage), take on starter Triston McKenzie and the Cleveland Guardians at Chase Field, Friday at 9:40 PM ET.
+The Arizona Diamondbacks and Pavin Smith, who went 1-for-3 with an RBI last time in action, battle Shane Bieber and the Cleveland Guardians at Chase Field, Saturday at 10:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Phillies.
+In his most recent game, he went 1-for-3 with an RBI against the Guardians.

 Pavin Smith Game Info & Props vs. the Guardians